sharonandisi/pitches/README.md

 # pitches
 An application that allows users to upload one minute pitches and other users can vote on the pitches and leave comments to give their feedback to them

-#Setup/Installation Requirements
+# Setup/Installation Requirements
 Clone the repo
 Open the requirements file and install everything there

 ## BDD
-Behaviour (The program should handle)| Output
+# Behaviour (The program should handle)| Possible?
 ----------------------------------| -------------
 See other peoples pitches| True
 Upvote or Downvote| True/false